Is coolant the same as antifreeze?

 Engine coolant is a mixture of antifreeze and water, with a common ratio of 50:50.
 This is because antifreeze works best as a diluted liquid (making it coolant) when combatting temperatures of intense heat.
 With coolant in your car’s cooling system, the engine can be effectively regulated to the optimum temperature, all year round.

 Antifreeze does not expire, but the additives that prevent engine corrosion do.
-It is recommended you replace your antifreeze in line with your manufacturer’s guidelines.
+As such, it’s recommended you replace your antifreeze in line with the manufacturer’s expiry guidelines.

 Can you mix the same type of coolants?